DrMopa/File_Transfer_Protocol_Example/README.md

 # File_Transfer_Protocol_Example

-# This project was done in colaboration with Neal Todd
+# Credit to Neal Todd For working with me on this project

 Server Client based FTP over a Python Socket connection